AaPaul/dstl_unet-master_copy/README.md

 In the process of learning semantic segmentation, I learned about satellite image segmentation.
 The original resource comes from it(https://github.com/rogerxujiang/dstl_unet), and if there is infringement, I will delete it immediately.
 Thank you for your sharing

+For Flask structure, there is an issue that if you create a FLask project by PyCharm automatelly, you can only edit the localhost and port from pycharm setting instead of parameters.

 (Check out my Medium post (https://goo.gl/Ussdr1) for more details of this project.)